7th July, 2017

 Released last year, the Nintendo Mini quickly became impossible to get as retailers soon sold out of the limited supply they had.

-As gamers started to spread word of the limited supply, they started scouring the Internet to find systems on sale – crashing servers in the process.
+As gamers started to spread word of the limited supply, they started scouring the internet to find systems on sale – crashing servers in the process.

 Soon news stories monitoring the panic appeared, adding to the PR value of the unit.

-Whether Nintendo ran into manufacturing difficulties, it was caught off-guard, or it was a deliberate ploy – Nintendo is now well-placed to capture pent-up demand.
+Whether Nintendo ran into manufacturing difficulties, it was caught off-guard, or it was a deliberate ploy – Nintendo is now well placed to capture pent-up demand.

-Before 2014, the lines at Australian Airport outlets of Krispy Kreme were significantly longer for one reason: Western Australians.
+Before 2014, the lines at Australian airport outlets of Krispy Kreme were significantly longer for one reason: Western Australians.

-They (I among them) were under orders from family and friends to bring boxes of doughnuts back with them on flights from the eastern states – as the sugary treat wasn’t available in Perth.
+Western Australian travellers were under orders from family and friends to bring boxes of doughnuts back with them on flights from the eastern states – as the sugary treat wasn’t available in Perth.

 Perhaps noticing the trend, Krispy Kreme enjoyed some spectacular results when it finally opened up a shop in Perth.